Jiangwlee/cursordocs/README.md

-# cursordocs
+# Cursor Docs
 Some docs that help improve cursor performance.

+# How To Use

+Open your cursor and [add a new doc](https://docs.cursor.com/context/@-symbols/@-docs).
+Fill in `https://jiangwlee.github.io/cursordocs/` as the entrypoint.
+Cursor with index the docs automatically.

+Once indexing is done, you can add this doc to cursor context and ask cursor to follow `best practices`, `coding specs`, or refer to the `project structure`.

+# Doc References
-# Best Practices
+## Best Practices
 - [Cursor Rule Best Practices](./best-practices/cursor-best-pactices.md)

-# Coding Specification
+## Coding Specification
 - [General Coding Specifications](./coding-specs/general-coding-specs.md)

-# Project Structure
+## Project Structure

 Project structure examples for different project types.
 - [Streamlit MVP Project Structure](./project-structure/streamlit-mvp-project.md)